Cardio Power and Resistance

 Once you have completed all of the cardio power and resistance exercise, Shaun T leads you through some breathing exercises and a cool down stretch similar to the warm-up stretch performed earlier.

-This concludes the cardio power and resistance page, but I would encourage you to continue reading about the rest of the Insanity workouts by following the links below:
+This concludes the cardio power and resistance page.
+If you are ready to take the plunge, click here to purchase the Insanity workout.
+Otherwise I would encourage you to continue reading about the rest of the Insanity workouts by following the links below: